This guide will help you to plan your literature review and to adopt a systematic approach to searching the literature.

 (From program developed by librarians from Ohio universities)

-See also our LARK Information Skills module designed for undergraduates
+See also our Information & Digital Literacy Skills library guide designed for undergraduates